Your High School Get-It-Together Guide

 Remember assignments at school.

-After each class, or when at your locker, check with a friend or your smart-phone or technology reminder system about assignments.
+After each class, or when at your locker, check with a friend or your phone’s reminder app about assignments.
 Post a calendar/planner page in your locker or notebook (if lockers aren’t available).
 One strategy is to keep a sheet in each subject notebook on which to record daily assignments.
 Inventory your notebook and decide what materials you will need to pack; keep individual folders (or extra-large envelopes) for each subject, if you find it difficult to deal with notebooks.

 Plan your homework.